jjcarretero/42_Cursus/3_ft_printf/README.md

 #### Extras:

-I also implemented out of the subject:
+I also implemented (not in subject):
  - Unicode characters, including emojis.
  - Octals (with flags).
  - G and E uppercase options.